reactivemobile/BourneLeisureTest/README.md

 I'm assuming there's no distance from the park gate to Caravan 1 because it's not listed in the instructions (They state it takes 1 minute to travel between each _caravan_ on the map).
 If necessary we could modify the graph setup to make a new start node.

+It wasn't clear if each member of the group needs to be taken to the caravan _separately_.
+If this is the case then the current time taken for each group must be multiplied by the number of people in the group.

 It also wasn't clear from the instructions whether or not the json should be used directly from the URL or copied to a local file.
 I've just gone with the former but I'm not handling network errors.

 ## The App